What are amino acids?

 - Hyperthyroidism (not hypothyroidism!)

-- Sports (improvement endurance)
+- Sports (improving endurance)

-- COPD (for increasing exercise capacity)
+- COPD (to increase exercise capacity)

 - Hepatic encephalopathy, liver cirrhosis

-- Nonalcoholic fatty liver disease and steatohepatitis
+- Non-alcoholic fatty liver disease and steatohepatitis

 - Kidney failure/kidney dialysis